 - Students without necessary qualifications but with relevant work experience are encouraged to apply for an interview

-- If you have a relevant level 4 qualification you may be able to transfer credit in certain modules onto the Foundation Degree
+- If you have a relevant Level 4 qualification you may be able to transfer onto the HND course, if there are sufficient students

 Your choices may include: